 This State Park is five miles from Dallas and 10 miles from Wilkes-Barre.
 Take Carverton Road to 8th Street to Mt.
 Olivet Road.
-This park consist of 1,035 acres and Frances Slocum Lake forms a horseshoe covering 165 acres offers boating, picnicking, fishing, camping, hiking, swimming and biking.
+This park consists of 1,035 acres.
+Frances Slocum Lake forms a horseshoe covering 165 acres and offers boating, picnicking, fishing, camping, hiking, swimming and biking.
 Environmental educational programs are offered from March to November.

-Trailhead Rt.
-11 to across the Shickshinny Bridge (Route 239).
-Take the first left.
+Trailhead: Route 11 to the Shickshinny Bridge (Route 239) and take the first left.